attennig/CaWaLand/README.md

 *Authors: [Giulio Attenni](https://attennig.github.io), [Youssef Moawad](https://devdude.me), [Novella Bartolini](https://sites.google.com/view/novellabartolini/home), [Lauritz Thamsen](https://lauritzthamsen.org)*

-*Submitted to IEEE Transactions on Sustainable Computing, November 2025*

 This repository contains the code, data, and documentation required to reproduce the experiments and results presented in the paper: "Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads".
+[Read](https://arxiv.org/abs/2512.08725)
 The repository aims to make our analysis transparent and fully reproducible.